zimera-corp/zimera-corp.github.io/content/team/_index.md

 # Meet The Team

-Our team of qualified softwware and data technologies professionals.
+Our team of qualified software and data technologies professionals.